gatsbyjs/gatsby/docs/tutorial/part-eight/index.md

 That's all you need to get started with service workers with Gatsby.

-> 💡 The manifest plugin should be listed _before_ the offline plugin so that the offline plugin can cache the created `manifest.webmanifest`.
+> 💡 The offline plugin should be listed _after_ the manifest plugin so that the offline plugin can cache the created `manifest.webmanifest`.

 ## Add page metadata